 Yesterday I released a new eBook, Thrifty Food Plan Experience, based on my families 2 week experience in March.
 During these 2 weeks we followed the USDA’s monetary guidelines for the Thrifty Food Plan but instead of eating the Standard American Diet (SAD) put out by the USDA we followed a real foods diet based […]

-This eBook is an in-depth look at the 2 week Thrifty Food Plan Experience that my family did in March of this year.
+This eBook is an in-depth look at the 2 week Thrifty Food Plan Experience that my family did in March of 2012.
 67 pages of thoughts, tips, and ideas plus a 2 week menu plan, over 40 recipes and links to many more.

-This experience was based off of the USDA’s food cost […]
+This experience was based off of the USDA’s food cost guidelines. […]